This page will be updated as new information becomes available.

-What if some one from my class is diagnosed with COVID-19?
+What if someone from my class is diagnosed with COVID-19?

 In the event that a student or teaching faculty is diagnosed with COVID-19, that individual and their close contacts would be asked to self-isolate.
 Close contacts would be identified after a contact tracing interview done by someone from Penn’s Public Health team; close contacts are defined as individuals who were closer than 6 feet apart for more than 15 minutes.
-Based on the public health rules put forth for in-person instruction this Fall, namely requiring face coverings and respecting distancing of more than 6 feet, no one in attendance during class would be deemed a close contact.
+Based on the public health rules put forth for in-person instruction this spring, namely requiring face coverings and respecting distancing of more than 6 feet, no one in attendance during class would be deemed a close contact.
 Confidentiality rules will apply when sharing information regarding a COVID-19 case—the notification to those that were in contact with the affected individual will not include the person’s name who has the condition.

 What is being done to protect the Penn community from COVID-19?

 Everyone on the Penn campus will be required to wear a mask, regularly wash hands, maintain physical distancing of at least 6 feet from others, and avoid crowds of more than 25 people.
 Each student will receive a “Student Campus Compact,” and staff and faculty will receive “Return to Campus” guide that will outline the measures the University and each of us will need to take to make sure we stay safe while on campus together.